 - repeated violation of parking and traffic regulations; or

-- failure to comply with a final decision of the citation review committee or institutional hearing officer.
+- failure to comply with a final decision of the citation review committee or appeal authority.

-Parking permit revocations may be appealed to the citation review committee and to the institutional hearing officer.
+Parking permit revocations may be appealed to the director of public safety.

 Parking and Traffic Rules

 Students, staff, and faculty may obtain parking on campus to the extent that spaces are available as follows:

 - Student daytime parking is limited to areas designated student parking.